demircialiihsan/LoneFragger/README.md

 Aim: 'Mouse'\
 The plasma weapon has one second of charging time.
 Hold your left mouse button to start shooting.

+# Links
-Build of the game for Windows is available FOR FREE on: https://gamejolt.com/games/lone_fragger/400278
+Build of the game for Windows is available FOR FREE on:\
+https://gamejolt.com/games/lone_fragger/400278

-Check my other games on:
+Check my other games on:\
 https://gamejolt.com/@demircialiihsan